romuro-pauliv/Introduction-to-Assembly/Part II - Computer Organization/a2 - Introduction.md

 The width of address bus determines the memory addressing capacity of the processor.
 The width of data bus indicates the size of the data transferred between the processor and memory or I/O device.
 For example, the 8086 processor had a 20-bit address bus and a 16-bit data bus.
 The amount of physical memory that this processor can address is 2<sup>20</sup> bytes, or 1 MB, and each data transfer involves 16 bits.
 The Pentium processor, for example, has 32 address lines and 64 data lines.
 Thus, it can address up to 2<sup>32</sup> bytes, or a 4 GB memory.

+> Figure 2.1 - Sumplified block diagram of a computer system

 <img align="left" src="https://github.com/romuro-pauliv/Introduction-to-Assembly/blob/main/Part%20II%20-%20Computer%20Organization/static/Simplified%20block%20diagram%20of%20a%20computer%20system.png?raw=true" alt="drawing" width="450"/>

 Furthermore, each data transfer can move 64 bits.
 In comparison, the Intel 64-bit processor Itanium uses 64 address lines and 128 data lines.